pmelgren/indycar-analytics/README.md

 ```

 ## Further Analysis
-For more detailed and less trivial analysis, check out the notebooks folder:
+For more detailed analysis check out the notebooks folder:
- * Build Overtake Data.ipynb - notebook to determine when on-track overtakes occur and to detect trends in on-track overtakes.
+ * __Build Overtake Data.ipynb__ - notebook to determine when on-track overtakes occur and to detect trends in on-track overtakes.
- * Position Movement.ipynb - notebook to explore all position changes with the eventual goal of classifying all position changes and answering the question of how a driver went from one position to another.
+ * __Position Movement.ipynb__ - notebook to explore all position changes with the eventual goal of classifying all position changes and answering the question of how a driver went from one position to another.